chihacknight/chihacknight.org/_posts/events/2016-10-04-chicago-community-bond-fund.md

 This week, we’ll be hearing about a different kind of civic hacking.

-In Cook County Jail, more than 95% of the 8,000 people incarcerated on any given day awaiting trial and have not been convicted of a crime.
+In Cook County Jail, more than 95% of the 8,000 people incarcerated on any given day are awaiting trial and have not been convicted of a crime.
 More than two-thirds of those people have money bonds that they simply cannot pay.
 We are keeping people in cages simply because they are poor.

 In the last 10 months, the [Chicago Community Bond Fund](https://www.chicagobond.org/) has posted more than $180,000 in bonds to free 35 people from Cook County Jail, whose charges ranged from retail theft to first degree murder.